 Hamptons | Sophisticated | Detailed | Traditional | Refined | Elegant | Coastal | Neutral

-In the coming weeks you will be able to walk through our brand new Hamptons home.
-We asked the design team at Hall & Hart Homes some questions about the concept and design to bring the Chelsea to life.
+Now on display is our brand new Hamptons home.
+We asked our design team some questions about the concept and design to bring the Chelsea to life.

 Tell me a little about the Chelsea - what did you want to create with this new design?

 The Chelsea was developed with openness and elegance in mind, along with practicability.
 The Chelsea is the dream home for a growing family.
 With space for guests, study for the kids, entertaining or just lounging in front of the TV, it provides for all without compromising on style.
 The home design really tries to capture what the Hamptons themed home is all about, which in our mind is a holiday within your own home with family and friends.

 What are the key design elements of the Chelsea?

 With the Chelsea we wanted to have immediate impact upon entrance, which meant strong emphasis on the facade during the development stage.
 Facade is about symmetry and piers to give a sense of volume and invitation.
 At the porch, the double entry doors continue to drive this.

 The second design element, and the most powerful, is the raised ceiling over the kitchen and family area.
 The raised roof employs a run of highlight windows around the perimeter of the raised roof.
 This area is all about maximising light and space in an area that receives a lot of use.